 CHA-NO-YU (literally, hot water for tea), or SA-DÔ (also CHA-DÔ, the Way of Tea), is one of the most highly refined traditional arts of Japan.
 It has been an important influence on Japanese

-Participation in Chanoyu requires that all problems and distractions of everyday life be left behind.
-For the guest, it involves appreciation of the tea room, the utensils used in serving the tea, the scroll or simple flower arrangement in the room, the sincerity of the host, and above all, the effort the host has made to have the guests spend a moment in time enjoying this unique experience.
-The host, for his or her part, must prepare the tea to the best of his or her ability.
-Chanoyu is meant to be a harmonious and tranquil expression of friendship.
+architecture, landscape gardening, ceramics and floral arts.
+Chanoyu has also shaped many of the artistic values and social etiquette observed by the Japanese people.
+Tea as a beverage and medicine was introduced to Japan from China in the early 700’s by Buddhist monks.
+Sen no Rikyu (1522-1591) was a Zen lay priest who perfected the tea ceremony as it is known today.
+The main point in Chanoyu is not the drinking aspect of tea but rather the appreciation of beauty, simplicity, and spiritual tranquility that form the essential principles of Zen.
+In our more complex and affluent age, Chanoyu has had increasing appeal for men and women worldwide.
+For the guest, it involves appreciation of the tea room, the utensils used in serving the tea, the scroll or simple flower arrangement in the room, the skill and grace of the host, and above all, the effort the host has made to have his guests spend a moment in time enjoying this unique experience.
+The host must prepare the tea to the best of her/his ability for Chanoyu is meant to be a harmonious and tranquil expression of friendship.